-Renal transplantation is considered the gold standard of care for end-stage renal disease (ESRD) and offers significant survival, quality of life, and economic benefits.1-3 Despite this, only a minority of patients with ESRD ultimately receive a transplant and organ demand continues to outstrip supply in most developed nations.4-7
+Renal transplantation is considered the gold standard of care for end-stage renal disease (ESRD) and offers significant survival, quality of life, and economic benefits.
+Despite this, only a minority of patients with ESRD ultimately receive a transplant and organ demand continues to outstrip supply in most developed nations.
+4-7

-Multiple strategies have been implemented to increase organ donation and utilization, including increasing living kidney donation, donations after cardiac death (DCD), the use of expanded criteria donor (ECD) kidneys, and national programs to facilitate kidney-paired donations and transplants for highly sensitized patients.8-10 In certain regions, system-wide rescue allocation schemes have been implemented in an effort to minimize the discard rate of deceased donor kidneys.11 Despite such efforts, more than 15% of all deceased donor kidneys are discarded.^{4,6} The reasons for discarding a kidney are complex and may include donor, recipient, and organ factors.
-One potential factor is the incidental discovery of a renal mass at the time of organ procurement or during donor work-up in the case of living donation.
+Multiple strategies have been implemented to increase organ donation and utilization, including increasing living kidney donation, donations after cardiac death (DCD), the use of expanded criteria donor (ECD) kidneys, and national programs to facilitate kidney-paired donations and transplants for highly sensitized patients.8-10 In certain regions, system-wide rescue allocation schemes have been implemented in an effort to minimize the discard rate of deceased donor kidneys.11 Despite such efforts, more than 15% of all deceased donor kidneys are discarded.
+4,6 The reasons for discarding a kidney are complex and may include donor, recipient, and organ factors.
+One potential factor is the incidental discovery of a renal mass at the time of organ procurement or during donor workup in the case of living donation.
 The prevalence of incidental renal cell carcinoma (RCC) among cadaveric donors has previously been measured at 0.9%.12 While uncommon, this nevertheless represents the annual loss of hundreds of potentially transplantable kidneys in North America alone.

-The oncologic management of small renal masses continues to evolve; nephron-sparing surgery, in the form of partial nephrectomy, is considered to be the standard of care for T1a (<4 cm, organ confined) renal masses, when technically feasible.13-15 A recent US nation-wide analysis assessing the uptake of partial nephrectomy for the treatment of small renal masses between 2009 and 2012 demonstrated rates of 48% and 33% in teaching and non-teaching institutions, respectively.16 In Canada, a survey of academic centres revealed a partial nephrectomy rate of 78% for T1a tumours from 1988 to 2014, with an increasing trend over time.17 Some small renal masses, therefore, continue to be treated with radical nephrectomy.
-Often, this may be due to technical factors related to the tumour itself, but a proportion of cases result from patient preference for radical nephrectomy.
+The oncological management of small renal masses (SRMs) continues to evolve; nephron-sparing surgery, in the form of partial nephrectomy, is considered to be the standard of care for T1a (≤4 cm, organ-confined) renal masses, when technically feasible.
+13-15 Å recent U.S. nationwide analysis assessing the uptake of partial nephrectomy for the treatment of SRMs between 2009 and 2012 demonstrated rates of 48% and 33% in teaching and non-teaching institutions, respectively.
+16 In Canada, a survey of academic centers revealed a partial nephrectomy rate of 78% for T1a tumors from 1988 -2014, with an increasing trend over time.
+17 Some SRMs, therefore, continue to be treated with radical nephrectomy.
+Often, this may be due to technical factors related to the tumor itself, but a proportion of cases result from patient preference for radical nephrectomy.
 Such kidneys may represent potentially transplantable organs that would otherwise be discarded.

-The potential for safely transplanting kidneys with small renal masses was recognized as early as 1982, when Stubenbord et al. published a case report describing the transplantation of an allograft following removal of a small calcified renal mass, later confirmed to be an RCC.18 A number of groups have since published multiple case series describing the transplantation of tumorectomized kidneys from living or deceased donors, as well as kidneys from donors with contralateral renal malignancies.
-Here, we review and summarize all known cases, to date, of kidneys transplanted from donors with small renal masses, complete with follow-up data.
-We conclude by outlining a framework for the implementation of a transplant protocol for kidneys recovered from donors with small renal masses, and discuss the potential ethical and logistical pitfalls that may be encountered.
+The potential for safely transplanting kidneys with SRMs was recognized as early as 1982, when Stubenbord et al published a case report describing the transplantation of an allograft following removal of a small calcified renal mass, later confirmed to be an RCC.18 A number of groups have since published multiple case series describing the transplantation of tumorectomized kidneys from living or deceased donors, as well as kidneys from donors with contralateral renal malignancies.
+Here, we review and summarize all known cases, to date, of kidneys transplanted from donors with SRMs complete with followup data.
+We conclude by outlining a framework for the implementation of a transplant protocol for kidneys recovered from donors with SRMs, and discuss the potential ethical and logistical pitfalls that may be encountered.